Entanglement and thermalization in open fermion systems: Results

 \subsubsection{Entanglement structure of the steady state}

 Finally, we turn again to an analysis of the entanglement structure of the NESS.
 Consider a 2D system with $N_{L, x} = N_{R, x} = 10$, $N_{W, x} = 40$, and $N_{L, y} = N_{W, y} = N_{R, y} = 8$.
-We set $\gamma = 0.05 $ and place the chemical potential in the energy gap $\mu_L = -3.6$, $\mu_R = -3.5$.
-The plots for MI and CMI with different values of $\beta$ are shown in Figure~\ref{fig:mutual_info_2D}.
-Note that the discontinuity in the graphs occurs exactly when region $B$ becomes the whole insulator, and regions $A$ and $C$ become the left and right lead respectively.
-As in all other cases, the MI and CMI decay exponentially with separation or with the size of $B$ respectively.
+We place the chemical potential in the energy gap $\mu_L = -3.6$, $\mu_R = -3.5$.
+The mutual information $MI(A:C)$ as a function of the width of the middle region $B$ is plotted in Fig.~\ref{fig:mutual_info_2D}.
+Note that the discontinuity in the graph occurs exactly when region $B$ becomes the whole insulator, and regions $A$ and $C$ become the left and right lead respectively.
+As in all other cases, the CMI is basically equal to the MI and both decay exponentially with the size of $B$.
 Hence the physics of approximate conditional independence survives in the NESS of a two-dimensional model.